 RRIF payments must be included as income and will be taxed at your normal marginal tax rate, based on your income and province of residence.
 Your financial institution will issue you a T4-RIF showing your withdrawal amount and any taxes deducted.

-RRIF payments from a spousal RRIF are declared on the spouse's T1 General Income Tax Return-that's the form you fill out to file your income taxes every year.
-The Attribution rule applies to Spousal RRIFs.
-If amounts in excess of the minimum amount are withdrawn, the contributor will have to pay the taxes on it if s/he made contributions to the spousal RRSP within 3 years of it being converted to a Spousal RRIF.
+RRIF payments from a spousal RRIF are reported on the spouse's T1 General Income Tax Return-that's the form you fill out to file your income taxes every year.
+However, under attribution rules, if withdrawals are made in excess of the minimum amount, and the contributor contributed to the spousal RRSP within 3 years of it being converted to a Spousal RRIF, the contributor will need to pay taxes on the withdrawals.
 You can learn more here.
-If only the minimum amount is withdrawn, the annuitant declares it.
+If only the minimum amount is withdrawn, the annuitant-spouse still reports it on their return.

-Your marginal tax rate is the combined federal and provincial taxes you pay on all sources of income at tax time.
+Your marginal tax rate is the combined federal and provincial taxes you pay on all sources of income at tax time as a percentage of your income.
 Your financial institution will provide a T4-RIF showing the amount of the withdrawal, and any tax withheld, if applicable.
-You must declare this amount on your T1 General Income Tax Return in the calendar year you withdrew it.
+You must report this amount on your T1 General Income Tax Return in the calendar year you withdrew it.

-Remember: RRIF withdrawal amounts are added to your gross earned income.
-Depending on the size of the withdrawal, it could push you into a higher tax bracket.
+Remember: RRIF withdrawal amounts are added to your gross earned income and, depending on the size of the withdrawal, it could push some of your income into the next tax bracket, increasing how much tax you may owe on that incremental portion.

 The following are the federal tax rate for 2024 according to the Canada Revenue Agency: